|Born: February 2, 1988

 Snider had a very disappointing year.
 He spent the first half of the season in more or less of a platoon in right with Jose Tabata and got off to a good start, hitting 300/382/417 in April.
 After that, though, his hitting quickly cratered.
 He posted an OPS of .675 in May, .475 in June and .369 in July.
 At the end of July he went on the disabled list with a toe injury and didn’t return to the majors until September.
 During the last month he served almost exclusively as a pinch hitter.
 There was nothing encouraging about his hitting.
 He had a high K rate (26.3%), a high rate of infield flies (11.5%), and a very low line drive rate (15.2%).

 Not only is Snider out of options, he’s eligible for arbitration.
 He seemed like a very strong candidate to be non-tendered, but the Pirates offered him a contract and so were required to go to arbitration.
-The resulting contract won’t be guaranteed, so he could still be cut any time before the 2014 season starts, with the Pirates on the hook for only part of his contract.
-He’ll probably compete for the right field job in the spring.
+They ended up settling with Snider on a $1.2M deal.
+He went to spring training to compete for a spot and had a good spring, winning at least a share of the right field job.

 2012: Major League Minimum